Learn, Discover, Reflect

 The Mennonite Story Interpretive Centre is located in the charming village of St. Jacobs, Ontario.
-We strive to creatively and respectfully share Mennonite history and culture.
+We strive to creatively and respectfully share Mennonite history, faith and culture.
 Our multimedia facility continues to spark the interest of diverse visitors from across Canada and the world.
-Visitors to The Mennonite Story have the opportunity to take part in multimedia presentations, interactive displays, as well as short video or film presentations.
+Visitors to The Mennonite Story have the opportunity to take a guided tour through interactive displays, as well as short video or film presentations.

-Your multimedia journey begins with a video entitled ‘The Old Order’.
-Then browse an informative exhibit of photos, artifacts, and displays that describe the history, culture, and religion of Mennonites yesterday and today, here and around the world.
-Ask about our audio tours available in 9 languages!
-Take part in a tour of the beautiful countryside, and fully immerse yourself in our historic community.
+Your inside tour begins with a video entitled ‘The Old Order’.
+Then you are guided along displays that describe the history, culture, and religion of Mennonites yesterday and today, here and around the world.
+Ask about our audio translation available in 9 languages!
+Extend your experience with an outside tour of the beautiful countryside, and fully immerse yourself in our local Mennonite communities.

 Learn about the rich history of Mennonites locally and worldwide at our multimedia facility located in picturesque St. Jacobs.

 Immerse yourself in the world of the local

 Old Order Mennonite community and see the beauty of rural Ontario.

 Visiting “The Mennonite Story” is an engaging learning opportunity for students of all ages.

 "It was wonderful to meet you on Saturday and thank you so much for giving us the opportunity to tour the museum and learn about Mennonite history and culture."